1979 BYU Cougars football team: Schedule

-Season summary
+Game summaries

-vs. Texas A&M
+Vs. Texas A&M

 The game was played at Rice Stadium because Kyle Field was being renovated.

 QB Marc Wilson had undergone an emergency appendectomy and had lost weight during the week of the game.

 The defense carried the offense that was still finding its rhythm with a blocked punt and a goal line stand.
-The ailing Wilson drove BYU down the field to score with 52 seconds left to pull within 17-16.
+The ailing Wilson drove BYU down the field to score with 52 seconds left to pull within 17–16.
 Coach Edwards let the team decide whether to go for the tie or the win and they chose the latter.
 The attempt was converted and BYU put itself in the national spotlight with a major upset.

 Utah

 Marc Wilson threw for 374 yards as BYU clinched at least a share of the WAC title and set up a showdown with San Diego State for the following week.
 Wilson set an NCAA record for the most passing yards against a single opponent in two games and tied Rice's Tommy Kramer 1976 record for 300-yard passing games in a season with seven.